mjhea0/thinkful-angular/readme.md

 </script>
 ```

-I'll let you evaluate those calculations.
+I'll let you evaluate those calculations for now.
+We'll break one down further down.
 Notice how we have to pass a price into the function.

-Next, go ahead and append them to the DOM:
+Next, go ahead and append them to the DOM, making sure to pass in a price:

 ```html
 <tbody>